• Skip to content

 Assign someone to take meeting notes and someone to watch the clock.

-This will provide a record of the discussion (what decisions were made, who is doing what, etc.) and keep the group to the scheduled time.
+This will record the discussion (what decisions were made, who is doing what, etc.) and keep the group to the scheduled time.

 Set ground rules before the meeting starts: